torvalds/linux/Documentation/firmware-guide/acpi/acpi-lid.rst

    missing.

-If the userspace has been prepared to ignore the unreliable "opened" events and the unreliable initial state notification, Linux users should always use the following kernel parameter:
+If the userspace has been prepared to ignore the unreliable "opened" events and the unreliable initial state notification, GNU/Linux users should always use the following kernel parameter:

 C. button.lid_init_state=ignore: